About Roman Ruins of Troia

-Today visitors to the Roman ruins of Troia can explore the large fish-salting complex, a set of Roman baths, an ancient mausoleum and cemetery and the remains of the residential areas of the settlement.
+The ruins of Troia today are close to a large beach resort.
+Visitors can still explore the large fish-salting complex, a set of Roman baths, an ancient mausoleum and cemetery and the remains of the residential areas of the settlement.
 The site also boasts an early Christian basilica, though this can only be visited on guided tours.

 There is an informative visitor track around the ruins which is dotted with explanatory panels.
 Allow an hour or so to visit and bring hats and suncream if you’re visiting in the summer – it can be very hot and there’s little shade.

 Getting to Troia

 The ruins are at the end of Troia peninsula: turn off the main road just after Rua dos Fuzileiros and follow it several kilometres right to the end.
 Be warned it’s pretty rough going, and a 4WD would be best over this kind of terrain.
 The peninsula itself is about a 90 minute drive from Lisbon, on the Atlantic Coast.

 Discover some of the best historic sites in Portugal, from the famous Belém Tower to the Pena National Palace and more.